Glen Gibson - counselling in London Glen Gibson - counsellor BACP accreditation

 Relationship counselling London, relationship psychotherapy London – marriage counsellor, marriage psychotherapist, relationship counsellor, relationship psychotherapist - marriage problems and relationships problems – central London, Camden

-Stepping Back, Reflecting Upon Our Relationship Or Marriage Although our relationship may be in trouble, we may be considering ending it. yet also wonder if the same issues & patterns will reoccur in a future relationship or marriage.
-Exploration of the patterns or themes in our relationship, and how you relate as a couple may be a need for some.
-You may want to learn about the role you personally play in order to change the things you want to change.
+Stepping Back, Reflecting Upon Our Current Or Previous Relationships Or Marriage The relationship or marriage may be in crisis, which can be a real worry, yet it may also demonstrate that something important needs attention, pointing towards opportunities to build something new or different, transforming it.
+Although our relationship may be in trouble, we may be considering ending it, yet also wonder if the same issues and patterns will reoccur in a future relationship or marriage, e.g. wanting our partner to change.
+Exploration of the patterns or themes in our relationship, our values, how we personally relate and how we communicate as a couple may be a need for some.
+We may want to learn about the role we personally play in order to change the things we want to change.
+(It may be uncomfortable for us to look at how we may get in the way of the relationship, marriage thriving by the consequences of how we are, what we do, don't do.)
 Usually there are various reasons why relationships get into difficulties, and there is rarely only one answer to problems.
 If only we could solve our problem with an easy formula.
-Relationships are both complex & simple in our need to love & be loved.
+Relationships are both complex and simple in our need to love and be loved.
 It can seem impossible at times to believe that the problem or turmoil in our relationship or marriage can be overcome, that the relationship can get back on track.
-Throughout the relationship or marriage a lot of water may have flown under the bridge & you may be questioning if the relationship can be recovered.
-In the relationship or marriage we may have forsaken a lot of who we are.
-We may have thwarted our male or female energy, including our libido.
-As a man or a woman it is important not to give up hope for a fulfilling, healthy & intimate relationship.
-Nurturing the relationship & continuing to learn about our partner can be important.
+Throughout the relationship or marriage a lot of water may have flown under the bridge and we may be questioning if the relationship can be recovered.
+Nurturing the relationship and continuing to learn about our partner can be missing.
 Developing different skills, and finding our own way to break through any impasse can be possible.
-The way we are now may also date back to earlier experiences.
-Our past can creep into our adult life and we may be holding on to past hurts or wounds (see also Hurt & Pain In Relationships).
-The relationship or marriage may be in crisis, which can be a real worry, yet it may also point to something needing attention.
-Counselling & psychotherapy can help you reflect on what might be happening for you, looking at your life as a whole, and what it means.
+Some may be reflecting on what may have been wasted, our lost youth, and this loss may lean heavy on us.
+The way we are now may also date back to earlier experiences - attracted to people who are similar to either one or both of our parents.
+Our past can creep into our adult life and for some couples it can seem as if we experience each other at a common level of wounding, hurt, pain (see also Hurt & Pain In Relationships).
+We may have abandoned ourself, being overly focused on giving our partner what they need, project our unwanted aspects onto our partner and our partner can be a useful mirror to us especially if we struggle to acknowledge that relationships are often imperfect.
+Relationship counselling and marriage therapy can help you reflect on how you see your relationship or marriage, what might be happening for you (consciously and unconsciously), looking at your life as a whole and what it means.
+Taking time to personally reflect upon the positive and negative aspects of our relationship, marriage may be important.

-After The Relationship Or Marriage Has Ended
+After The Relationship Or Marriage Has Ended - Counselling London

-What To Expect From Relationship Counselling
+What To Expect From Relationship Counselling London

 • Where you stand now, your needs & how flexible you are